You cannot be both unhappy and fully present in the Now.

 ... once the roots of suffering have been exposed, they are forever changed.

+Suffering results from maintaining the most prized of all possessions, an illusory self.
 The illusionary self is the ransom that must be paid by the spiritual seeker.
 When the arrow of understanding hits its mark, your illusionary self is its casualty.

 -- Gary Crowley in From Here To Here, Turning Toward Enlightenment, pg 7

 It is said that the most compassionate thing one can do for another is to show them that there is no one suffering.

 -- Christa French, Ed, Feb 2004 in Never Mind - A Journey into Non-duality, pg IX